 (Provide a brief overview of acoustic tags to identify areas of river where smolt predation

 with a quantitative occurs is in the process of being written up.

 measure, or other justified

 evaluation, of progress.
 If

 sub-actions are completed

 during the reporting year,

 this should be made clear.

 Other material (e.g.

 website links) will not be

 evaluated)

 Current status of action Ongoing

 (Please note: 'Completed'

 means that the overall

 action is complete for the

 lifetime of the third

 reporting cycle.
 If it is an

-ongoing action that is

-reported on annually, it
+ongoing action that is reported on annually, it

 should be marked as

 'Ongoing')

 If 'Completed', has the

 action achieved its

 objective?

-Action Description of action Pilot study to identify the degree of interaction and potential
+Action Pilot study to identify the degree of interaction and potential

-H8-2: (as submitted in the IP) scale of impact of dolphins on returning adult Atlantic salmon
+H8-2: Description of action (as submitted in the IP) scale of impact of dolphins on returning adult Atlantic salmon

-in the Moray Firth.
+По-2; (as submitted in the 11) in the Moray Firth.

 Expected outcome Improved understanding of the predation interactions between

 (as submitted in the IP) dolphins and salmon.

 Approach for A joint research project between MS, the Ness DSFB and

 monitoring effectiveness Aberdeen University commenced on 9 July and successfully

-acoustically tagged 109 adult grilse.

-& enforcement acoustically aggod 109 adult grise.
+& enforcement acoustically tagged 109 adult grilse.

 (as submitted in the IP)

 Progress on action to Results of the research have been incorporated into PhD report

 date of investigations into the behaviours of dolphins in the Moray

 (Provide a brief overview Firth.
 No further activity is expected under this action.

 with a quantitative

 measure, or other justified

 evaluation, of progress.
 If

 sub-actions are completed

 during the reporting year,

 this should be made clear.

 Other material (e.g.

 website links) will not be

-evaluated)

-/ Completed
+evaluated) Current status of action Completed

 Current status of action Completed

-(Please note: 'Completed'

-means that the overall
+(Please note: 'Completed' means that the overall

 action is complete for the

-action is complete for the
+-

-action is complete for the lifetime of the third
+lifetime of the third reporting cycle.
+If it is an

+reporting cycle.
+If it is an ongoing action that is